Soheil7799/DevOps-Bootcamp/README.md

 # This is made for trying DevOps
 Following Tech with Nana DevOps Bootcamps

-Added This line to conflict !
+now This line has to conflict ! :D